JoshOrndorff/recipes/text/3-entrees/off-chain-workers/storage.md

 *[`pallets/offchain-demo`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo)*

-Remember we mentioned that off-chain workers cannot write directly to the on-chain storage, that is why they have to submit transactions back on-chain to modify the state.
+Remember we mentioned that off-chain workers cannot write directly to the on-chain storage, that is why they have to submit transactions back on-chain to write to online storage.

 Fortunately, there is also a local storage that persist across runs in off-chain workers.
 It has a similar API usage as [`StorageValue`](/2-appetizers/2-storage-values.html) with `get`, `set`, and `mutate`.

-Storage of off-chain workers is persisted across runs of off-chain workers and blockchain re-organizations.
+Storage of off-chain workers is persisted across runs of off-chain workers and across nodes with off-chain wokers enabled.

 In this recipe, we will add a simple cache over our previous [http fetching example](./http-json.html).
 If the cached value existed, we will return using the cached value.
 Otherwise we fetch from github public API and save it to the cache.